Évora is a beautiful region just 1,5 hours outside Lisbon, which makes it perfect for a day trip from Lisbon.

 The beautiful stonework, massive organ, and numerous chapels make you feel like you have entered another world.

-For a full ticket, which includes entrance to the museum, you’ll need €5.00.
+A ticket, which includes entrance to the museum, costs €5.00.
 Visiting hours are 9 AM to 5 PM most days, but you can check the website to be sure it will be open.

 This 16th-century aqueduct is an engineering marvel that once supplied water to the city.

-As a monument, it’s free and open all the time.
+It’s free to experience the monument, and open all the time.

 A museum housing diverse artifacts, including religious art and archaeological finds.

-Named after the bishop and scholar Frei Manuel do Cenáculo, the museum’s exhibits, made up of more than 20 thousand pieces, are an incredible testament to the history of this charming city.
+Named after the bishop and scholar Frei Manuel do Cenáculo, the museum’s exhibits, which consist of more than 20,000 pieces, are an incredible testament to the history of this charming city.

 It’s open from 9:30 AM to 1 PM and 2:30 PM to 6:30 PM, Tuesday through Sunday.
 A ticket costs about €3, and there are massive discounts for big groups.

-It is one of the oldest universities in Portugal, offering a glimpse into the city’s educational heritage and its historic centre.
+t is one of the oldest universities in Portugal, offering a glimpse into the city’s educational heritage and historic center.

 Entry is free, but you won’t be able to get into some buildings.
 There is also a gift shop.

-Around the city are many megalithic sites, including the Almendres Cromlech, a prehistoric stone circle that predates Stonehenge.
+Many megalithic sites surround the city, including the Almendres Cromlech, a prehistoric stone circle that predates Stonehenge.

-The Almendres Cromlech is about 30 minutes away by car, but the approximately 100 large stones make it well worth the trip.
+The Almendres Cromlech is about 30 minutes away by car, but it has approximately 100 large stones.

 Guided tours provide in-depth knowledge about Évora’s rich heritage and architecture.